apiato/documentation/docs/core-features/code-generator.md

-  php artisan apiato:generate:request          Create a new Request class php artisan apiato:generate:route            Create a new Route class php artisan apiato:generate:seeder           Create a new Seeder class php artisan apiato:generate:provider         Create a ServiceProvider, MiddlewareProvider or an EventProvider for a Container php artisan apiato:generate:subaction        Create a new SubAction class php artisan apiato:generate:task             Create a Task file for a Container php artisan apiato:generate:test:functional  Create a Functional Test file.
+  php artisan apiato:generate:request          Create a new Request class php artisan apiato:generate:route            Create a new Route class php artisan apiato:generate:seeder           Create a new Seeder class php artisan apiato:generate:provider         Create a ServiceProvider, MiddlewareServiceProvider or an EventServiceProvider for a Container php artisan apiato:generate:subaction        Create a new SubAction class php artisan apiato:generate:task             Create a Task file for a Container php artisan apiato:generate:test:functional  Create a Functional Test file.